Dual enrollment: College for High School Students

 The Advanced Placement (AP) program provides high school seniors the opportunity to earn both college and high school credits by taking college-level courses in a high school setting.
 If you are applying to HFC and wish to receive credits for AP courses taken in high school, follow the instructions here.

 Henry Ford Early College (HFEC) is a five-year program that allows students to complete high school and up to two years of college credit(s) in preparation for a career in health care.
 Students begin as a high school freshman and may be eligible for employment in the Henry Ford Health System (HFHS) upon graduation.
 For more information, visit the HFEC website.

 Students attending Dearborn Public Schools can earn both a high school diploma and an associate degree in only five years at no cost to parents or students through the Henry Ford Collegiate Academy (HFCA).
 The HFCA allows students to enter the program during their junior year of high school.
+Normally, a high school diploma and a college diploma would take at least 6 years (4 high school + 2 college).
 For more information, visit the HFCA website.

 For Career and Technical credit